KittyGiraudel/sass-guidelines/index.md

 }
 {% endhighlight %}

-When using a color more than once, store it in a variable with a meaninful name so you can reuse it.
+When using a color more than once, store it in a variable with a meaningful name so you can reuse it.

 {% highlight scss %}
 // Yep